imperialite/standardize/README.md

 # Standardize Website
-This repository contains the website assets for the [Standardize](https://arxiv.org/abs/2402.12593) paper.
-This website is based on [Nerfies website](https://github.com/nerfies/nerfies.github.io).
+This repository contains the data, code, and website assets for the [Standardize](https://arxiv.org/abs/2402.12593) paper currently on Arxiv.
+The website is based on [Nerfies website](https://github.com/nerfies/nerfies.github.io).

-If you find the Standardize useful, please cite the paper:
+If you find the Standardize paper useful, please cite using the following:
 ```
 @article{imperial2024standardize,
       author    = {Imperial, Joseph Marvin and Forey, Gail and Tayyar Madabushi, Harish},